hackademia-2-0-learningjourney/twitter-sentimental-analysis.1/README.md

 If the model predicts 1, it is classified as a Positive Tweet.

-This project demonstrates how to apply machine learning and NLP techniques to sentiment analysis, providing a valuable tool for understanding public opinions on Twitter
+This project demonstrates how to apply machine learning and NLP techniques to sentiment analysis, providing a valuable tool for understanding public opinions on Twitter</p>